 First released: September 2016

 The other new addition are Guided Breathing Sessions.
-This is a relaxing mindfulness experience that calms your body and mind through personalized deep-breathing sessions called “Relax”.
+This is a relaxing mindfulness experience that calms your body and mind through personalised deep-breathing sessions called “Relax”.

-While it doesn’t feature GPS connectivity, the new tracker links to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.
+Just like the Blaze, you don’t get GPS connectivity.
+The device links instead to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.